Sibu

-Sibu (/ˈsiːbu:/) is a landlocked city located in the central region of Sarawak, Malaysia.
+Sibu (/ˈsiːbu:/) is a city located in the central region of Sarawak, Malaysia.
 It serves as the capital of Sibu District within Sibu Division and is situated on the island of Borneo.
 Covering an area of 129.5 km2, the city is positioned at the confluence of the Rajang and Igan Rivers, approximately 60 kilometres from the South China Sea and 191.5 km north-east of the state capital, Kuching.